ilyaperepelitsa/CV/README.md

 ### GIS Projects
-* Traffic accidents map - a Carto map with some simple jquery (I would probably use React now) that filters the input data and outputs only that filtered data on the map and calculates some basi
+* Traffic accidents map - a Carto map with some simple jquery (I would probably use React now) that filters the input data and outputs only that filtered data on the map and calculates some basic stats (count)